wheresrhys/fetch-mock/docs/_usage/installation.md

   Install fetch-mock using `npm install --save-dev fetch-mock`

-  In most environments use one of the following to use it in your code.
+  In most environments use one of the following in your test files

   ```js
   const fetchMock = require('fetch-mock');